oh-my-fish/oh-my-fish/README.markdown

 Enabling a new plugin or theme is as easy as it should be.
 Open your fish configuration file `~/.config/fish/config.fish` and specify the theme and the plugins you want to use.

 As an example, to enable rails and git plugins add this line `set fish_plugins git rails` to your configuration file.

+## Tests
+Oh-My-Fish comes fully tested via `fish-spec`, a plugin bundled with the framework.
+To learn how to use `fish-spec` in your own projects, check out the [usage guide](plugins/fish-spec/README.markdown).

 ## Customization